 – This process means becoming a full-time student at PSU taking at least 12-quarter credits for the term.
 Once you are formally admitted and have filed the FAFSA listing PSU as one of your schools, PSU will be able to determine your financial aid eligibility.
 While it can take some work and patience, the funding can be well worth the time spent.

 – You will still receive PSU credit for your Verto Education experience without going through this application process.
-You should only go through the following steps towards Degree Seeking Student status if you are a) eligible to receive financial aid; and, b) want to receive it.
+You should only go through the following steps towards Freshman – Undergraduate Admission status if you are a) eligible to receive financial aid; and, b) want to receive it.

 – To allow adequate time to review your FAFSA data, the earlier you apply for financial aid, the better.
 That means getting the process started ASAP once you know that you want to study with Verto!
 Let us know.
 We’ll help you.

 – Once you use financial aid, your continued eligibility for federal financial aid will be affected.
 Though each situation is unique, using financial aid towards Verto Education may limit the availability of some types of federal assistance in the future.
-For example, Federal Pell Grants can only be used for the equivalent of 6 years of full-time enrollment, In addition, receiving financial aid for a summer term can limit the aid available for the rest of the academic year at a school where summer is the first term of the academic year.
+For example, Federal Pell Grants can only be used for the equivalent of 6 years of full-time enrollment.

 – Your level of federally defined need determines the amount of money you receive, and, while we will do everything possible to make your study abroad experience affordable, we do not make the financial aid determination.
 That means that the Expected Family Contribution largely drives your financial aid eligibility